vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 * To deploy to a vCenter Server with more than one cluster, specify the name of the target cluster: <pre>--compute-resource <i>cluster_name</i></pre>
 * To deploy to a specific resource pool on a standalone host that is managed by vCenter Server, specify the IPv4 address or FQDN of the target host and name of the resource pool:<pre>--compute-resource <i>host_name</i>/<i>resource_pool_name</i></pre>
 * To deploy to a specific resource pool in a cluster, specify the names of the target cluster and the resource pool:<pre>--compute-resource <i>cluster_name</i>/<i>resource_pool_name</i></pre>
-* Wrap the resource names in single quotes (Linux or Mac OS) or double quotes (Windows) if they include spaces:<pre>--compute-resource '<i>cluster name</i>'/'<i>resource pool name</i>'</pre>
+* Wrap the resource names in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if they include spaces:<pre>--compute-resource '<i>cluster name</i>'/'<i>resource pool name</i>'</pre>

 <a name="security"></a>
 ## Security Options ##

-By default, virtual container hosts automatically generate TLS certificates to authenticate connections with Docker clients.
-You can configure a virtual container host to use no certificate or a Certificate Authority (CA) certificate to authenticate connections with Docker clients.
+For information about the security requirements for virtual container hosts, see [vSphere Integrated Containers Engine Security Overview](security.md).

+<a name="thumbprint"></a>
 ### `thumbprint` ###

 Short name: None

-xxx
+If your vSphere environment uses default certificates that are generated, signed, and managed by the VMware Certificate Authority (VMCA), you do not need to specify the `thumbprint` option.

+If your vSphere environment uses custom certificates that are signed by a Certificate Authority (CA), specify the thumbprint of the vCenter Server or ESXi host certificate in the `thumbprint` option.
+If your environment uses custom certificates, the vSphere Administrator is responsible for managing those certificates.
+Obtain the thumbprint from your vSphere Administrator.

+Wrap the thumbprint in single quotes (') on Mac OS and Linux and in double quotes (") on Windows.

+<pre>--thumbprint '<i>certificate_thumbprint</i>'</pre>

 ### `tls-cname` ###

 Short name: None

-xxx
+The Common Name to use in generated CA certificate when requiring client certificate authentication.

 ### `no-tlsverify` ###

 Short name: `--kv`

-xxx
+Disables authentication via client certificates

 <a name="registry"></a>
 ### `insecure-registry` ###